nonblocking/nonsnapshot-maven-plugin/README.md

 ### Notes

-* The default SCM type is SVN
+* Supported SCM systems are SVN and GIT, default is SVN.
 * By the default timestamps are used as qualifiers
 * An upstream dependency is defined as *groupId:artifactId:baseVersion*.
 Whereas *groupId* and *artifactId* can contain wildcards.
 The *baseVersion* is the "prefix" of allowed versions.
 Examples: